techtanzeel/collado-io/src/markdown/blog/sub3-month-1/index.md

 path: "/blog/2018/sub3-month-1"
 tags: ["health", "sub3"]
 featured: "false"
-excerpt: "A retrospective of the first month of the sub3 project.
+excerpt: "A retrospective of the first month of the sub3 marathon project.
 Despite it got off to a solid start, challenges around maintaining volume while pushing times and PRs down, still remain."
 ---

-It's been over a month since I started planning for the sub3 project.
+It's been over a month since I started planning for the sub3 marathon project.
 In my mind, this first month was all about getting things up and running, building the habit, the momentum that will eventually become the foundation for the project.
 Yet sincerely, the results have blown my wildest expectations, I couldn't have imagined a better, more steady start.

 I feel the need to [bring back Steve](/blog/2018/war-of-art) here, just to remind me what I got wrong the last time, but also what fueled me this last month — and hopefully what will keep me going in the future.